zeshawnahmed/Business-Data-Analysis/README.md

 # Welcome to my Business/Data Analysis Portfolio.
 ## I treat this repository like my portfolio.
-Here are some of my project I've worked on.
+Here are some of the projects I've worked on.

 # Project #1: Adidas US Sales Data Analysis